Moving Away and Chicago Child Custody

 If you are relocating as a result of a new job, you likely have limited time before you need to move away.
 In cases of contested child custody, you will want to speak to an experienced attorney as soon as possible about your options.

-At M. Scott Gordon & Associates, we help parents throughout the Chicago area defend their parental rights in matters of child custody and family law.
+At Gordon & Perlut, LLC, we help parents throughout the Chicago area defend their parental rights in matters of child custody and family law.
 To learn more, or to schedule a meeting with a child custody lawyer, contact us today.